 Posted by Diane Gardner

-Diane Gardner has been a parent consultant and group leader in the Center for Early Relationship Support since August of 2009.
-Her interests include helping mothers learn to trust their judgment and choices as well as to help build communities of support.
-She holds a MSW from Boston University and a MPP from the Kennedy School of Government at Harvard University.
+Diane Gardner has been providing support to parents of young children through the JF&CS Center for Early Relationship Support for several years.
+In addition to supervising and coordinating the Visiting Moms program on the North Shore, she provides support to parents around sleep and other challenges, runs new parent support groups, and provides transitional support to families in their homes.
+Her interests include helping mothers learn to trust their judgment and choices, as well as to help build communities of support.
+She holds a master’s in social work from Boston University and a master’s in public policy from the Kennedy School of Government at Harvard University.